FOREX-Yen soars as Portuguese bank fears spark safety buying

 * Fears over Portuguese banks create risk aversion

-* Fed seen staying dovish, adding to dollar weakness (Adds quote, updates prices)
+* Fed seen staying dovish, adding to dollar weakness (Adds U.S. dollar moves, changes dateline; previous LONDON)

 By Karen Brettell